The Quiet Alienation of Outgrowing Your Life

 This is the loneliness that comes with growth: not the dramatic isolation of being rejected or excluded, but the quiet alienation of no longer fitting into spaces that once felt like home.

-There's a particular kind of burden that comes with seeing possibilities that others can't—or won't—see.
+There's a particular burden that comes with seeing possibilities that others can't—or won't—see.
 When you begin to envision a different way of working, of living, of being, you carry that vision alone until you find the courage to act on it.

 This double life—the one you're living and the one you're dreaming of—creates a profound sense of disconnection.
 You're physically present but emotionally absent, going through the motions while your heart is already somewhere else entirely.